mikekelly/hal-browser/README.md

 HAL.customPost = {

 	renderForm: function(href, callback) {
-		// 1. var results = /* array of attribute names ["firstName", "lastName"] */
+		// 1. var form_data = /* whatever your custom form needs, whether data or HTML */
-		// 2. invoke callback(results)
+		// 2. invoke callback(form_data)
 	},

-	onFormSubmit: function(attributes) {
+	onFormSubmit: function(form_data) {
 		// 1.
-Use the array of attributes and  extract input values from your custom
+Use the form_data and extract input values from your custom dialog.
-		//    dialog.
 		// 2.
 Convert into a properly stringified JSON document }
 }